fishan/cdiff/README.md

 ## What is this?

 This library solves the problem of generating and applying text patches.
-Unlike standard diff formats, `cdiff` uses a simple, line-based, single-coordinate system.
+Unlike standard diff formats, `cdiff` uses a simple, line-based  system.
 This means that each command (`Add` or `Delete`) refers to a line number in the *target* file state, making the patches easy to create and reason about.

 ### Key Features